 Are you a DIY painter?
 Have you completed multiple painting projects?
 Are you pretty confident in your painting abilities?
-Well, unless you have followed all pertinent steps, you may be making some common painting mistakes that you aren’t even aware of.
+Well, unless you have followed all pertinent steps, you may be making some common interior painting mistakes that you aren’t even aware of.

-Here are the some of the most common painting mistakes that everyone has made at one time or another.
+Here are the some of the most common interior painting mistakes that everyone has made at one time or another.

 Choosing Low Quality Applicators

 Paint can be expensive!
 Many people try to save some money by purchasing the cheapest paint brushes and rollers.
 This is a big mistake as you will not get anywhere close to the professional results you desire.
 Cheap applicators can cause paint to clump as well as leave behind lint in the paint.
 Investing in the proper tool will end up saving you trouble and money in the long run as you won’t have to redo your paint job.

 Understanding the Amount of Paint Needed to Get the Job Done